-- 1. Member States shall collect statistical data to monitor the effectiveness of their systems to combat environmental criminal offences. - 2.
-The statistical data referred to in paragraph 1 shall include at least the following: - (a) the number of environmental crime cases reported; - (b) the number of environmental crime cases investigated; - (c) the average length of the criminal investigations of environmental crimes; - (d) the number of convictions for environmental crime; - (e) the number of natural persons convicted and sanctioned for environmental crime; - (f) the number of legal persons sanctioned for environmental crime or equivalent offences; - (g) the number of dismissed court cases for environmental crime; - (h) the types and levels of sanctions imposed for environmental crime, including per categories of environmental offences according to Article 3. - 3.
+-include at least the following:

+- (a) the number of environmental crime cases reported; - (b) the number of environmental crime cases investigated and/or submitted to judicial authority; - (c) the average length of the criminal investigations of environmental crimes; - (d) the number of convictions for environmental crime; - (e) the number of natural persons convicted and sanctioned for environmental crime; - (f) the number of legal persons sanctioned for environmental crime or equivalent offences;

+- (g) the number of dismissed or discontinued court cases for environmental crime; - (h) the types and levels of sanctions imposed for environmental crime, including per categories of environmental offences according to Article 3. - 3.
 Member States shall ensure that a consolidated review of their statistics is regularly published. - 4.
 Member States shall annually transmit to the Commission the statistical data referred to in paragraph 2 in a standard format established in accordance with Article 22. - 5.
 The Commission shall regularly publish a report based on the statistical data transmitted by the Member States.
 The report shall be published for the first time three years after the standard format referred to in Article 22 has been determined.